MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ##### 5.2.1.
 Filtering out SNPs with MAF < 0.05

 We calculate the MAF for each SNP and filter out those with a MAF below 0.05.
+At the same time, this is filtering out monomorphic loci that would not be useful for a GWAS analysis.
 Below is the R code used for this process:

+**** THIS PART OF THE CODE DOESN'T WORK FOR ME, I AM CURRENTLY TRYING TO IMPLEMENT A NEW VERSION FROM PACKAGE HARDY-WEINBERG -ED ****
 ```r
 # Load genotype data
 genotype_data <- attach.big.matrix("mvp_hmp.geno.desc")